vinkla/wordplate/README.md

 MAIL_FROM_NAME="Example"
 ```

-If you're using a local email service like [Mailpit](https://github.com/axllent/mailpit), you need to disable encryption by setting the `MAIL_ENCRYPTION` environment variable to `null`.
+If you're using a local email service like Mailhog or Mailpit, you need to disable encryption by setting the `MAIL_ENCRYPTION` environment variable to `null`.

 ## API